ageev/PhishMe/README.md

 # get URLs from phish emails
 cood be done with "analyser" script.
 It relies on "ExtractMsg" library, works with .msg format (not .eml!) so Windows only.
 .eml is in todo list.
+Both scripts generate detailed log files and summary file (data.csv)

 # Install on Ubuntu
  apt-get install python3-setuptools